rmkraus/video-search-and-summarization-devx/.devx/lab_setup/README.md

 | Reranking | nvidia/llama-3.2-nv-rerankqa-1b-v2" | 🔴 no |
 | LLM | meta/llama-3.1-70b-instruct | 🔴 no | |

-To start the blueprint in this configuration, use the following command:
+To start the Blueprint in this configuration, use the following command:

 ```bash
 sudo -E docker compose --profile local-deployment-single-gpu up -d